ZsoltStenger/ZsoltStenger/README.md

 ---

-## I'm a Photographer, Woodworker, Developer,
-Dreamer and a lucky person to live on this planet!!
+## I'm a Photographer, Woodworker, Developer and a lucky person to live on this planet!!

 - 👯 I’m looking forward to collaborate with you
 - 🌱 I’m currently learning everything 🤣